'Witch hunt': Stacey Abrams slams Kemp's 11th-hour investigation into Democrats

 Georgia Democrats respond to Kemp's claim of attempted voter hackNov.
 4, 201803:19

-"This is another failure of his leadership, and he recognizes that if he got caught two days before the election having exposed so many Georgians, he would lose, so he did what he always does always, blame someone else for his mistakes," she said.
+"This is another failure of his leadership, and he recognizes that if he got caught two days before the election having exposed so many Georgians, he would lose, so he did what he always does, blame someone else for his mistakes," she said.

 Democrats swiftly responded to the claim, calling it a shameless "political stunt" two days before Election Day.

-Kemp told reporters on Monday that he is "not worried about how it looks" to launch an investigation into his opponents so close to Election Day.
+Kemp told reporters on Monday that he is "not worried about how it looks" to launch an investigation into his opponents so close to the election.

 On Sunday, Candice Broce, press secretary for the secretary of state, said Kemp's office would release additional information "as soon as we can."

-"While we cannot comment on the specifics of an ongoing investigation, I can confirm that the Democratic Party of Georgia is under investigation for possible cyber crimes," Candice Broce, press secretary for the secretary of state, said in a statement on Sunday.
+"While we cannot comment on the specifics of an ongoing investigation, I can confirm that the Democratic Party of Georgia is under investigation for possible cyber crimes," Broce said in a statement.
 "We can also confirm that no personal data was breached and our system remains secure."'